Skip to main content

 What this is (and isn’t)

-The ACS 5-year estimates combine responses across 2020-2024.
+The estimates combine responses across 2020-2024.
 That makes them one of the best public sources we have for metro-level comparisons, but it also means they move slowly.

 I treat this like a time-lapse, not breaking news.